charmoniumQ/charmonium.cache/docsrc/features.rst

 - :ref:`Time-to-live (TTL) <Extra State>`: This library supports dropping values that are more stale than a certain time.

-- :ref:`Lossy or non-lossy key compression <Other Behaviors>`: This cache supports storing a hash of the keys or storing the contents of the keys.

-- The whole codebase is staticall typed (including the decorator part `PEP 612`_) and these types are exported to clients with `PEP 561`_.
+- The whole codebase is statically typed (including the decorator part `PEP 612`_) and these types are exported to clients with `PEP 561`_.
 Until `mypy`_ supports PEP 612, I recommend clients use `pyright`_.